-NIPT (Non Invasive Prenatal Testing) is a blood test that analyses a small amount of baby’s DNA which is found in the mother’s blood.
+NIPT (Non Invasive Prenatal Testing) is a blood test which analyses a small amount of baby’s DNA found in the mother’s blood.
 It can give a strong indication if the baby has Down’s syndrome.
-There are different laboratories which currently deliver NIPT such as Harmony, Panorama and others.
+There are different laboratories which currently perform NIPT such as Harmony, Panorama and others.

 How accurate is NIPT?